brenocandido/SnakeGame/README.md

 # SnakeGame

 Snake programmed using Python, including a class that will be used to program an AI.
-A* already implemented in player_ai.py.
+A* already implemented.
+Genetic algorithm development in the genetic branch.
+ - Currently not finished